RafaelFBL/RafaelFBL/README.md

 ### Hi there 👋

 - 🔭 I’m currently a PhD student!
-- 🌱 I’m a intern in the Laboratory of Plant Taxonomy and Evolution (TaxEP - https://www.taxep.ufscar.br/)
+- 🌱 I’m a member of the Laboratory of Plant Taxonomy and Evolution (TaxEP - https://www.taxep.ufscar.br/)
-- 📫 How to reach me: fernandesrafaelbl@gmail.com
+- 📫 How to reach me: rfbarduzzi@gmail.com
 - 😄 Pronouns: He/Him